 Hey, folks.
 This is the deal.
 Every month I’ll feature a story here.
 It’ll be free to read, here on my website.
-If you prefer epub, mobi, or pdf, just sign up for my “new release club” and I’ll send those along–plus, I’ll send a new freebie every month for as long as we agree it’s a good idea.
+If you prefer mobi, epub, or PDF, subscribe to the blog and I’ll send you the links each month.
+Or check the blog manually, if you prefer.

 I’m not putting the stories up anywhere else, for now anyway.
 At some point I may think of a way to use them that appeals to me.
 But I like writing short stories (I also love reading them!), and I’m going to do this regardless of whatever logic might recommend.
 I mean, screw that noise.
 Right?